njoy89/sumToZero/README.md

 * `git clone https://github.com/njoy89/sumToZero.git`
 * `npm install`
 * launch the browser and go to the `http://localhost:8080/` page.
-The port can be configurable in the `config.json` file.
+The port is configurable in the `config.json` file.

 # Deployment

-The web app is deployed on http://sum-to-zero.herokuapp.com/.
+The web app is already deployed on http://sum-to-zero.herokuapp.com/.